ajwills72/ajwills72.github.io/jatos-sona-notes.md

 ## 1. On SONA

+Do the following under "Change Study Information" on SONA:

 - Set up study on SONA as an Online External Study

 - Ensure "Automatic Credit Granting" is set to "no"

 - Set study URL to a placeholder for now, you need something with `%SURVEY_CODE%` in it so SONA will give you a completion URL: